 SOIL and its discussion forum are accessible online and free of charge.
 Copernicus Publications makes sure that the open-access publications are indexed and archived worldwide in electronic archives, search engines, and databases to guarantee their maximum dissemination and impact.

-How are discussion papers and interactive comments archived in SOILD, and are the interactive comments citable?
+How are manuscripts in discussion and interactive comments archived in SOILD, and are the interactive comments citable?

-Discussion papers are archived in the regular volume of SOILD and receive a DOI.
-The short comments, referee comments, editor comments, and author comments published in the interactive discussion of the papers are archived in a supplement with pagination, which allows citation of every individual interactive comment but avoids their indexing in scientific publication databases.
+All manuscripts in discussion are archived in SOILD and receive a DOI.
+The short comments, referee comments, editor comments, and author comments posted in the interactive discussion also receive their own DOI, which allows citation of every individual interactive comment.

-What happens if a manuscript that has been published as a discussion paper in SOILD is not accepted for publication as a final paper in SOIL?
-Can the manuscript be withdrawn from SOILD?
+What happens if a manuscript that has been posted as a preprint is not accepted for publication as a final paper in SOIL?
+Can the manuscript be removed from SOILD?

-Nevertheless, we are aware that the publication of a paper in SOILD and subsequent non-acceptance into SOIL can be inconvenient for authors.
+Nevertheless, we are aware that the appearance of a manuscript in SOILD and subsequent non-acceptance into SOIL can be inconvenient for authors.
 In such cases, the authors have the following options to proceed:

 Overall, we are confident that the advantages of permanent archiving outweigh the potential disadvantages.
 For exceptional individual cases in which this policy may be disadvantageous, we regret any potential inconvenience.
 Nevertheless, we hope that we have the authors' understanding and continued support in the effort to improve scientific communication and quality assurance via interactive open-access publishing.

 Where can authors find guidance on data and software deposition, availability, and citation?